nginnever/zogminer/docs/zcash-pow.md

 This is where things get a bit complicated.

 The generalized birthday problem needs some binding to be a PoW.
 The goal here is to use the fact that a foot print between list generations is carried over so that people cant supply other colliding bits to the lists between rounds.
-The intermediate 2^l xors have leading nl/k + 1 leading bits colliding.
+The intermediate 2^l XORs have leading nl/k + 1 leading bits colliding.

 ###Protocol: